 Our Freezy Freakies run on a unisex sizing system.
-There's one system for kids (age-based), and a different system for adults (length-based).
-We have a great free size exchange policy in case they don't fit, so don't go mental trying to make it perfect.
+There's one system for kids' gloves (age-based), and a different system for adults (length-based).
+We have a great free size exchange policy in case they don't fit, so don't go totally mental trying to get it perfect.

 - Kids' Large: 10-12 years old*